 - Asskicking Equals Authority: After the Timeskip, he has been promoted to the even more exclusive Cipher Pol 0 and, furthermore, is now (perhaps rightfully) in charge of Spandam.

 - Atop a Mountain of Corpses: Gained his reputation for an instance in which he did this.
 When he was thirteen.
 Just before being bombarded with cannonfire.

 - It's even stated by Franky that has it not have been for Luffy holding Lucci off, he would have killed all of them.
 Considering that even includes the insanely powerful Zoro and Sanji (who are not that far away from Luffy) really says something about this guy.

-- Ax-Crazy: He keeps a good lid on it, but he loves killing people, and will purposely worsen a situation to get his fix.
+- Ax-Crazy: While on the surface Lucci appears stoic and collected, he loves killing people and will purposely worsen a situation to get his fix.
 When Saint Charlos orders him to kill everyone who opposes him, Lucci looks absolutely giddy with delight; conversely, he's visibly disappointed when the order is rescinded and he's forced to stand down.

 - The Vivre Card databook outright confirms that the reason he works for the World Government is because it gives him an outlet to legally satisfy his bloodlust, rather than because he agrees with their ideals.

 - Badass Bookworm: Although it was for an undercover mission, he must be a very skilled shipwright to work in Galley-La's best dock.
 Especially because it took less than 5 years.

 - Badass in a Nice Suit: Gained a suit to go along with his Nice Hat after The Reveal.
 When he dons the Badass Longcoat he almost rivals Crocodile in this department.

 - Badass Longcoat: Lucci wears a coat, fitting for a secret agent, while on the train to Enies Lobby.
 His pigeon gets one too.